MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netadapter/Get-NetAdapterDataPathConfiguration.md

 ```

 ## DESCRIPTION
-The **Get-NetAdapterDataPathConfiguration** cmdlet gets the name of the network adapter, profile, and the profile source.
+The **Get-NetAdapterDataPathConfiguration** cmdlet gets the name of the network adapter, profile,
+and the profile source.
+The profile describes the datapath behavior of NDIS Poll Mode.
+NDIS Poll
+Mode is an operating system controlled polling execution model that drives the network interface
+datapath.

 ## EXAMPLES

-### Example 1 - Get datapath information for network adapter
+### Example 1: Get datapath information for network adapter
 ```powershell
 PS> Get-NetAdapterDataPathConfiguration -Name "Ethernet"
 ```